algosup/2024-2025-project-1-fpga-team-7/documents/Functional_specification/functional_specification.md

 <p align="center"><img src="https://github.com/algosup/2024-2025-project-1-fpga-team-7/blob/Funtionalspecifications/documents/Pictures/Functional_specifications/background_car.png?raw=true"alt="Car_position" width="400"/></p>

 The cars will be appearing from the sides of the background where the roads are positioned, from left to right and vise-versa.
 There will be at least 16 cars on screen at a time.

-**NOTE*** We are planning to add different car models and colors if we get everying else working.

 #### <ins>Finish Line</ins>